 If you prefer the off road side of cycling you may be surprised at the number of mountain bike trails in the Cedar Falls and Waterloo area.
 They include George Wyth State Park, Katoski Green Belt, Riverview Park, Tondro Pray Bike Park and Ulrich Park.

 At the Tondro Pray Bike Park you have several additional options along with the mountain bike trails there.
 This park’s amenities also includes a: BMX/pump track, a mountain bike skills area, and a cycle cross course.

 Things to do in Cedar Falls Area after your ride

-For this trip, to accommodate 18 of my cycling friends from the Twin Cities, we used one of the hotels on the west side of Cedar Falls, not far from the University of Northern Iowa.
-Being a bike friendly community, the AmericInn that we stayed at was convenient.
-The hotel was only a couple blocks, on quite streets, to the trailhead and less than 20 minutes, by bike, to the promenade.
+For this trip, to accommodate 18 of my cycling friends from the Twin Cities we used one of the hotels on the west side of Cedar Falls, not far from the University of Northern Iowa.
+Being a bike friendly community, the AmericInn we stayed at was convenient.
+The hotel was only a couple blocks, on quite streets, to the trail head and less than 20 minutes, by bike, to the promenade.

 Coming off the trail the first thing I noticed as I approached down town Cedar Falls was the Ice House Museum.
 This building along the Cedar River was built in 1921.
-The museum houses an extensive collection of ice harvesting archives that visitors can see and learn what life was like before refrigerators.
+The museum houses an extensive collection of ice harvesting archives that visitors can view while learning what life was like before refrigerators.